fbpx

 Summary

-The Flow MER Food web theme is working on improving our knowledge of how to generate environmental flows that promote desirable metabolic responses where gross primary production (GPP) and Ecosystem Responses (ER) remain well-balanced and produce successful outcomes for aquatic Food webs.
+The Flow MER Food web theme is working on improving our knowledge of how to generate environmental flows that promote desirable metabolic responses where gross primary production (GPP) and Ecosystem Responses (ER) remain well-balanced and produce successful outcomes for aquatic food webs.
 Stay in touch to find out more as our metabolic fingerprinting work continues.

 Our work in the Food webs & water quality Basin Theme

 Food webs show how food and energy resources such as microbes, algae and reeds are connected with consumers such as waterbugs, fish and waterbirds.
-Water quality and Stream Metabolism provide the oxygen and environment for aquatic plants and animals to thrive, and both respond to flow management to provide the energy that fuels riverine Food webs.
-Our work will investigate how Commonwealth environmental water impacts Food webs and water quality in the rivers, floodplains and wetlands of the Murray-Darling Basin.
+Water quality and stream metabolism provide the oxygen and environment for aquatic plants and animals to thrive, and both respond to flow management to provide the energy that fuels riverine food webs.
+Our work will investigate how Commonwealth environmental water impacts food webs and water quality in the rivers, floodplains and wetlands of the Murray-Darling Basin.

 Learn More